NYC Interior Design Inspiration

 All About the Views

 Before bed—and after sushi and wine—I got a quick tour of a penthouse under construction, designed by my friend Cecelia.
-I can’t share her interior work, but the view speaks for itself.
-From the terrace, you could see straight to the edge of Central Park.
-It was all about the views, and the energy of New York at night is pretty much unmatchable.
+The view speaks for itself, from the terrace, you could see straight to the edge of Central Park.
+It was all about the lights, and the energy of New York at night is pretty much unmatchable.

 In The Details